federgraph/RiggVar-RG19/README.md

 Note that I already have new versions of the app  - with less features - but with better looking graphics and also for other compilers, including fpc.
 The fpc version will be in another repo.

-> This repos may end up being - or continuing to be - the feature richest.
+> This repository may end up being - or continue to be - the feature richest.

-## I jumped!
+## I jumped !

 I have just taken an aggressive step by including a VCL version of the button frame, which is great for touch screen.